 The Ferries of Basel

 Until 1879, the Mittlere Brücke (until 1905 a thirteenth-century construction) was the only bridge.
-That was the reason to maintain the connection between Kleinbasel and Grossbasel with wooden ships of about 9 metres in length.
+That was the reason to maintain the connection between Kleinbasel and Grossbasel with wooden ships of about 9 meters in length.

-The four ferries still cross the Rhine between Klein- and Grootbasel, without CO2 emissions because the current of the Rhine ensures the transfer to the other side via a cable construction.
+The four ferries still cross the Rhine between Klein- and Grossbasel, without CO2 emissions.
+The current of the Rhine ensures the transfer to the other side by a cable construction.